ASTR 1210 (O'Connell) Study Guide 20

 E. Pluto and the Kuiper Belt

 Pluto is entirely unlike the four large outer planets.
-It
+With a

 is smaller by a factor of 2 than

-any of the other 8 planets.
-It is a rocky/icy object rather
+any of the 8 classical planets.
+It is a rocky/icy object

 ecliptic plane of any of the classical "9 planets."